cspr-rad/actus-spec/spec/main.typ

 denominator.
 The denominator must not be zero and should not be negative.
 Rational numbers should be specified in normalised form.

-The integers that make up a rational must have no range restriction.
+The integers that make up a rational must not have any range restrictions.

 #examples("rational")